 According to IETF RFC 8443 [Ref 16], the "rph" claim will provide an assertion of authorization for the information in the SIP RPH.
 In the context of emergency calls and callback calls, the “rph” claim will provide an assertion of the value of the SIP RPH.
 Specifically, the "rph" claim includes an assertion of the priority level to be used for a given communication session.

-Assertion Values for a Resource Priority Header Claim and Specification of SIP Priority Header Claim in Support of Emergency Services Networks
+Assertion Values

 draft-ietf-stir-rph-emergency-services-07 [Ref 7] adds new assertion values for the Resource Priority Header ("rph") claim defined in IETF RFC 8443 [Ref 16] to support Emergency Services Networks for emergency call origination and callback.